METALS-LME copper slips on stronger dollar after China tariff response

-BEIJING, Aug 6 (Reuters) - London copper edged down 0.5 percent in early Asian trade on Monday as the dollar index ticked higher, making metals more expensive for holders of other currencies.

-The metal had risen for the first session in three on Friday as the greenback weakened, even as China’s move to place retaliatory tariffs on $60 billion of U.S. goods heightened concerns the trade row would hurt demand for industrial metals.
+BEIJING, Aug 6 (Reuters) - London copper edged lower on Monday as the dollar index ticked higher, making metals more expensive for holders of other currencies, even as China’s move to place retaliatory tariffs on $60 billion of U.S. goods heightened trade tensions.

+China’s finance ministry on Friday unveiled tariffs on 5,207 goods imported from the United States, with the extra levies ranging from 5 to 25 percent.
+Items earmarked for the 25 percent tariff include ore and concentrates of copper, zinc and nickel.

+Helen Lau, an analyst at Argonaut Securities in Hong Kong, said the impact on copper would not be material because China’s imports of copper concentrate from the United States made up only 3 percent of its total.

 * RUSAL: Russian aluminium giant Rusal posted a second-quarter profit of $440 million on Monday, remaining well in the black despite sanctions imposed on the company earlier this year by Washington.